History of the Republic of Ireland: Social liberalisation

 Since 1992, the state has become less socially conservative.
 Liberalisation has been championed by figures like Mary Robinson, a radical feminist senator who became President of Ireland, and David Norris, who led the Campaign for Homosexual Law Reform.
 Homosexual sex was decriminalised by an act of parliament in 1993.

 The constitutional ban on abortion was softened somewhat in 1992.
 After a referendum in that year, the Twelfth Amendment of the Constitution Bill 1992 was approved, it was made legal to perform an abortion to save the life of a mother, to give information about abortion and to travel to another country for an abortion.

 In 1995, after a referendum, the Fifteenth Amendment of the Constitution of Ireland legalised divorce.

 In the 1980s and early 1990s, these questions were deeply divisive in the Republic of Ireland and exposed deep social cleavages between religious and secular-minded people, urban and rural, middle and working classes.
 Issues such as divorce, contraception and homosexuality have since become accepted by many and have ceased to be matters of serious political debate.
 However, legalising abortion remained controversial.
 Opinion poll evidence on the subject of abortion was mixed.

 In 2015, Ireland became the first country in the world to legalise same-sex marriage by means of popular referendum, when the Thirty-fourth Amendment of the Constitution of Ireland was passed by just over 60% of voters.

 In 2018, a referendum repealing the ban on abortion was passed, the Thirty-sixth Amendment of the Constitution of Ireland.
-Legislation to allow abortion on demand up to 12 weeks and under restrictions after that time was enacted in the form of the Health (Regulation of Termination of Pregnancy) Act 2018.
+Legislation to allow elective abortion care up to 12 weeks and under restrictions after that time was enacted in the form of the Health (Regulation of Termination of Pregnancy) Act 2018.
 Abortion services began on 1 January 2019.